Monarch Butterfly Fund

 Since 2000, the Monarch Butterfly Fund has supported the participation of forest owners in actions to protect their territory, maintain ecological services and conserve the migratory phenomenon of the monarch butterfly in North America.
 To date, the Monarch Butterfly Fund covers 91% (12,367 hectares) of the core areas of the RBMM, with the participation of 33 communities (ejidos), indigenous communities, and small properties.

-The Monarch Butterfly Fund operates with an endowment administered by FMCN in collaboration with the World Wildlife Fund (WWF), the governments of the states of Mexico and Michoacán, as well as CONANP and the National Forestry Commission (CONAFOR, acronym in Spanish).
+The Monarch Butterfly Fund operates with an endowment administered by by Mexican Fund for the Conservation of Nature (FMCN) in collaboration with the World Wildlife Fund (WWF), the governments of the State of Mexico and Michoacán, as well as Conanp and the National Forestry Commission (COANFOR, acronym in Spanish).

 In addition to the timely monitoring of conservation and restoration activities, the Monarch Butterfly Fund manages annual conservation payments and concurrent funds for environmental services to participating properties.
 In 2020, FMCN updated the legal instruments and adjusted the payment mechanism through CONAFOR's Mexican Forest Fund.
 With this new arrangement, payments were made with greater agility, and forest owners had lower management costs.